-Ikkyu Sojun: The Popular Monk from the Japan Anime "Ikkyu-san"
+Ikkyu Sōjun: The Popular Monk from the Japanese Anime “Ikkyu-san”

 Despite being a monk, he had a wife and consumed alcohol and meat—behaviors that broke traditional religious rules.
 On New Year’s, he would walk through town with a staff topped by a skull, calling out “Be careful, be careful.”
 While these actions seemed bizarre, they were in fact critiques of a Buddhism that had become bound by rigid rules and authority.

-His deeply human lifestyle resonated with common people, and in the Edo period, collections of tales based on Ikkyu Sojun were published.
-One of the teachings he introduced, known as the “Ten Virtues of Incense,” is a beautiful expression that incense lovers today should also appreciate.
+His deeply human lifestyle resonated with common people, and in the Edo period, collections of tales based on Ikkyu Sōjun were published.
+One teaching associated with him, known as the “Ten Virtues of Incense”, is a beautiful expression that incense lovers today can also appreciate.

-The Ten Virtues of Incense were written by Huang Tingjian, a poet of the Northern Song Dynasty in the 11th century.
-As mentioned, they were introduced to Japan by Ikkyu Sojun.
+The Ten Virtues of Incense were written by Huang Tingjian, a poet of the Northern Song Dynasty in the 11th century, and later became widely known in Japan—traditionally associated with Ikkyu Sōjun’s introduction.

 感格鬼神